 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals accumulate on your skin and in your hair, making it look dull.
-It can also lead to painful razor burn.
+Hard water minerals build up on your skin and in your hair, making it look dull.
+It can also contribute to painful razor burn.

-Soft water is more efficient at rinsing soap residue, so you’ll have silkier skin and sleeker hair.
+Soft water is more efficient at cleaning soap residue, so you’ll have silkier skin and sleeker hair.
 Plus, your clothes will look brighter and your dishes will look cleaner.

 Less Soap and Cleaning Time

 When you have hard water, you have to use additional soap for a satisfactory lather.
 The minerals in hard water react with soap.
-This makes a scum on sinks.
+This creates a scum on sinks.